DFKI-NLP/thermostat/README.md

 * `predictions` (the class logits of the classifier/downstream model; type: List of floats) : `[-3.4371631145477295, 4.042327404022217]`
 * `dataset.description` provides the actual names of the dataset, the explainer and the model

+At the moment, the only valid split for Thermostat datasets is "test".

 ## Explainers